-6.3.
+6.4.
 AD-adjoints and C dynamic memory management

 Participants: Laurent Hascoët, Sri Hari Krishna Narayanan [Argonne National Lab.
-(Illinois, USA)], Mathieu Morlighem [University of California at Irvine (USA)].
+(Illinois, USA)].

 One of the current frontiers of AD research is the definition of an adjoint AD model that can cope with dynamic memory management.
 This research is central to provide reliable adjoint differentiation of C, and for our distant goal of AD of C++.
 This research is conducted in collaboration with the MCS department of Argonne National Lab.
 Our partnership is formalized by joint participation in the Inria joint lab JLESC, and partly funded by the Partner University Fund (PUF) of the French embassy in the USA.